ophub/amlogic-s9xxx-armbian/README.md

 | h618 | [OrangePi-Zero3](https://github.com/ophub/fnnas/issues/158) | [stable](https://github.com/ophub/kernel/releases/tag/kernel_stable) |

 > [!TIP]
-> At present, the [s905 box](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only be used in `TF/SD/USB`.
-Other models of boxes support writing to `EMMC` for use.
-For more information, please refer to the [✅Supported Device List Description](build-armbian/armbian-files/common-files/etc/model_database.conf).
-You can refer to the method in Section 12.15 of the instruction document to [add new supported devices](documents/README.md#1215-how-to-add-new-supported-devices).
-Please read the [Armbian User Documentation](./documents) before use.
-It provides solutions to common issues.
+> At present, the [s905 box](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only be used with `TF/SD/USB`; other box models support writing to `EMMC`.
+For more information, refer to the [✅ Supported Device List](build-armbian/armbian-files/common-files/etc/model_database.conf).
+To add new device support, see Section 12.15 of the documentation: [Adding New Supported Devices](documents/README.md#1215-how-to-add-new-supported-devices).
+Please read the [Armbian User Documentation](./documents) before use, as it provides solutions to common issues.

 ## Installation and Upgrade Instructions for Armbian

-Choose the Armbian system that corresponds to your box model, and refer to the corresponding instructions for different devices.
+Choose the Armbian system that matches your device model.
+Refer to the corresponding documentation for device-specific usage instructions.

 - ### Install Armbian to EMMC

-1. For `Rockchip` platform, please refer to the [Chapter 8](documents#8-installing-armbian-to-emmc) in the instruction document.
+1. For `Rockchip` platform devices, refer to [Chapter 8](documents#8-installing-armbian-to-emmc) of the documentation.

-2. For `Amlogic` and `Allwinner` platforms, use tools such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/) to write the system to a USB stick, then insert the USB stick with the written system into the box.
-Log in to the Armbian system (default user: root, default password: 1234) → Enter the command:
+2. For `Amlogic` and `Allwinner` platform devices, use tools such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/) to write the system to a USB stick, then insert the USB stick into the device.
+Log in to the Armbian system (default user: root, default password: 1234) and enter the command:

 ```shell
 armbian-install